Master of City Planning

 - CPLN 506 Negotiation and Civic Engagement (Spring) or

-*Students in the Land Use-Enviornnental Planning concentration or the Public Private Development concentration choosing to use CPLN 504 as their Cross Cutting Methods course must choose another elective to complete their concentration requirement.
+*Students in the Land Use-Enviornnental Planning concentration or the Public Private Development concentration choosing to use CPLN 504 as their Breadth Methods course must choose another elective to complete their concentration requirement.

-**Students in the Urban Design concentration can take CPLN 504 as their Cross Cutting Methods course and use Case Studies in Urban Design as their substitute concentration course.
+**Students in the Urban Design concentration can NOT take CPLN 504 as their Breadth Methods course.

 The Internship Requirement